 3. Jewish synagogue, Zvonárska Street

 After the Cathedral’s visit, we proceeded to Zvonárska Street with the oldest Orthodox synagogue built in 1883.
-This area belongs to a former Jewish quarter in Košice and is now still a home to the Jewish community with several offices or kosher restaurant.
+This area belongs to a former Jewish quarter in Košice and is now still home to the Jewish community with several offices or kosher restaurant.
 It’s possible to find a rabi’s flat in here, town hall or ritual spa

 4. Dominican Church / Church of the Assumption of the Virgin Mary

 Our pilgrimage took us to the part of town that used to belong to the Dominicans.
-Their coming to Košice can be traced back to 13th century when Dominican brothers firstly arrived from Hungary.
+Their coming to Košice can be traced back to the 13th century when Dominican brothers firstly arrived from Hungary.
 Dominican square stands here today as well as a local farmers’ market with home-made wine, pasta, flowers or vegetables.
-The colossal center of this area is a church/cloister built at the end of 13th century.
+The colossal centre of this area is a church/cloister built at the end of the 13th century.
 It’s the oldest church in Košice with the highest church tower in the town (68 meters).
 It survived the Plague, Austrian-Hungarian reformation, religious riots, fires, reconstructions, regimes, owners or various different functions.
 This more than 7-hundred-year-old giant astonishes with the frescos from 18th century forming an illusion of a fictional open ceiling into the heavens above.
 We’ve paid special attention to the detailed corners of cupola illustrating the main continents of the Earth – ASIA, AMERICA, AFRICA, EVROPA.
 Fake scratches on the walls were supposed to add more of an ancient look to the church.
 We also looked under the ground surface and discovered catacombs below the cloister.

 5. Chapel of the Assumption of the Virgin Mary, Bankov

-Sacred spots are not only in the center of Košice.
+Sacred spots are not only in the centre of Košice.
 We went on to the outskirts of the city and found three different chapels.
 The first of them was built in 1903 which is also mentioned on the marble stone written in the Hungarian language.
 Situated in the recreation area Bankov, it proudly stands in the middle of a park, close to forest trails and far from the city rush.
-The chapel has gone through a recent summer reconstruction and shines with pastel colors of yellow and orange shades.
+The chapel has gone through a recent summer reconstruction and shines with pastel colours of yellow and orange shades.